 This research did highlight a few tweaks and developments that participants reported would further increase useability and efficacy.
 So we plan to incorporate these in further developments.

 Here’s a short video that we used when recruiting participants, and that provides a brief summary of the evidence-based psychology underlying the four Therapeutic Activities:

 Our vision is to help as many children and young people as possible.

-Therefore we are turning the first four Therapeutic Activities into plug-ins which can be added to websites of other organisations that reach and serve young people.
+Therefore, thanks to further funding from Innovate UK and the National Institute for Health and Care Research, we are exploring how to turn the Headway® tools into plug-ins which can be added to websites of other organisations that reach and serve young people, with appropriate regulatory compliance.